-Prerequisite: a grade of "C" or higher in NURS 3020.
-This course explores the complex nursing management of the older adult in preventative, restorative, and supportive care.
-Issues surrounding acute as well as chronic conditions will be discussed.
+Prerequisite: a grade of "C" or higher in NURS

+2060.
+Exploration of the complex nursing management of the older adult in preventative, restorative, and supportive care.
+Includes discussion of issues surrounding acute as well as chronic conditions.
+Offered SU.

 NURS Introduction